 Cooperation Partnership in Youth | 01 April 2025 – 31 May 2027

-The project’s impact will be multi-layered: We will cultivate a cohort of competent young advocates and enhance the advocacy potential of their sending organisations and our network as a whole.
-Key outcomes will include the creation of new advocacy training materials and the successful implementation of youth-led campaigns and strategies.
-Ultimately, “Youth Voices Rising” will foster a stronger network of youth organisations, contribute to improved youth work policies, and ensure greater youth participation in the democratic processes that shape their future.
+The project has a multilayered impact: we are training a group of competent young representatives to represent their own interests and also enhance the advocacy potential of their sending organisations.
+Key outcomes include the development of new training materials on advocacy and on the successful implementation of youth-led campaigns and strategies.
+Overall, Youth Voices Rising will foster a stronger network of youth organisations, contribute to improving youth work policies and ensure greater youth participation in the democratic processes that shape their future.

 Coordinator: Internationales Bildungs- und Begegnungswerk e.V.
 (Dortmund, Germany) | Project Partners: Jugendakademie Walberberg (Bornheim, Germany) | Stiftung Europäische Jugendbildungs- und Jugendbegegnungsstätte Weimar (Weimar, Germany) | Internationales Forum Burg Liebenzell e.V.
 (Bad Liebenzell, Germany) | Associazione Interculturale NUR (Cagliari, Italy) | YouthCoop – Cooperativa para o Desenvolvimento e Cidadania CRL (Agualva-Cacém, Portugal) | Szubjektív Értékek Alapítvány (Budapest, Hungary) | KIRKO S.E.
 (Thessaloniki, Greece) | Irenia, Jocs de Pau (La Nou de Berguedà, Spain)